The Library Building

 Studying in the library

-Unless you are in an area designated as a quiet or silent space for individual study, a low level of noise is acceptable.
+Unless you are in an area designated as a quiet or silent space, a low level of noise is acceptable.
 Phones should be switched to silent mode.
+Level 3 is a quite study zone.

-The Library has a variety of different study spaces to suit individual needs, as well as bookable rooms, there are flexible spaces suitable for group study.
+The library has a variety of different study spaces to suit individual needs.
 Some areas are equipped with PCs and you are welcome to bring your charger and plug your device in whilst you are studying.

-You can consume cold snacks and hot or cold covered drinks in the Library.
+You can consume cold snacks and hot or cold covered drinks in the library.
 Hot food is not allowed.
-There is a café on Level 1 open Mon-Fri and vending machines and water fountains are also available.
-Please report any spillages to Library staff and place your rubbish in the bins.
+There are water fountains on all floors and vending machines on Level 1 and 2.
+Please report any spillages to library staff and place your rubbish in the bins.